 43 hairpin bends on the steep road from Manjur to Mulli

-Located on the southern Indian state of Tamil Nadu, Manjur-Mulli Road is one of the steepest drives with hairpin corners of the country.
-The curvy road is a bit too bad but the scenery is worth the ride.
+Located on the border of Kerala and Tamil Nadu in India, the Manjur-Mulli Road is one of the steepest drives with hairpin corners in the country.
+The curvy road is a bit challenging, but the scenery is worth the ride.

-The road is 28,1 km (17.46 miles) long and links the villages of Manjur and Mulli.
-It’s paved but the journey is dangerous and challenging to drivers, with some narrow sections.
-The road is very twisty all the way between both cities.
-The road can be crowded on weekends and holidays.
-It’s extremely steep, hitting a 27,5% of gradient through some of the ramps.
+The road is 28.1 km (17.46 miles) long, running from Manjur to Mulli.
+It’s paved, but the journey is dangerous and challenging for drivers, with some narrow sections.
+The road is very twisty all the way between both cities and can be crowded on weekends and holidays.
+Meandering through the forest, along the route, you can see signs of elephant migration.

 Road suggested by: Brian Kidd